alscube/FileStore/README.md

 - Release 3.2.0, for Qt 6, Mac 64 bit (x86_64 arm64), Windows 64 bit, Linux
 - Release 3.3.0, for Qt 6, Mac 64 bit (x86_64 arm64), Windows 64 bit, Linux

+Select the branch to download the version you want

 # Licensing

 This SDK is provided free to all users.
 It is licensed under the LGPLv3 license.